Kleidukos/munihac-2024-effectful/slides.md

 ### Upsold on freedom

-Free**er** Monads are supposed to solve problems of Free Monads, but remain exotic.
+Fre**er** Monads are supposed to solve problems of Free Monads, but remain exotic.

 ---